materiaraiding/materiaraiding-old/tea.md

 - If you are 3 or 4 and baiting Super Jump, give yourself space to step forward to dodge the upcoming Apocalyptic Ray.
 - If you are 1 or 2 and baiting Apocalyptic Ray, remember to hold your position until it is properly baited before moving out.

---this is a work in progress!--
+Emgram's MS Paint cheatsheet at the top of this webpage is also a good visual summary of all the notes mentioned above.

 At the end of Wormhole, a party member will be marked with a stack marker which everyone should run to the centre to take.
 This stack requires mitigation and as everyone runs in, healers should ensure players are topped.

 After, 2 DPS will have enumeration rings which must have exactly 3 people inside the circle to resolve.
 Facing Alexander Prime, one should move left and the other to the right.
 Simply use eyes and adjust on the fly.
 To ensure there are 3 players in each ring, both tanks should move into the left enumeration, while both healers move into the right.
 The 2 remaining DPS with nothing should steer clear.

-Once the enumerations resolve, Alexander Prime once again becomes targetable and respawn in the middle of the arena, where he casts **Mega Holy** twice, a hardhitting raidwide which requires mitigation and healing in between.
+Once the enumerations resolve, Alexander Prime once again becomes targetable and respawns in the middle of the arena, where he casts **Mega Holy** twice, a hardhitting raidwide which requires mitigation and healing in between.

 Alexander Prime will then begin casting **Summon Alexander**, the final part of this phase.